 whose end is to be burned.

 In biblical days a field that yielded thorns and thistles was burned.
 This would allow a better crop to grow on the same ground.
-The actions of Jewish readers of Hebrews to return to Levitical sacrifices will be burned.
-God will put their production to the refining fire of divine discipline (He 12:5-11).
+The actions of Jewish readers of Hebrews to return to Levitical sacrifices would be burned.
+God would put their production to the refining fire of divine discipline (He 12:5–11).
 The burning here has nothing to do with hell.
 The point is the destruction of bad produce, not the ground itself.
-The burning of the field will allow it to be productive again.
+The burning of the field would allow it to be productive again.

 God does not completely despair of those who fail to grasp truth.

 Verses 7 and 8 give two alternative outcomes:

 — Remain in spiritual reversionism and unproduction, v.8